MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

     If you're using Office 365 operated by 21Vianet, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=850626" target="_blank">Subscriptions</a> page.

-2. Pick the subscription you want to pay for with the new credit card or bank account, then choose **Update payment details**.
+2. Pick the subscription you want to pay for with the new credit card or bank account, then select **Update payment details**.

     ![The Payment method section of the Subscription page, showing the Update payment details link.](../media/03839d72-773c-4030-88d0-484d1efe49c5.png)